SDK Version 3 Documentation

 Voice/Active

 To save CPU SynthEdit suspends processing on unused voices.
-This can lead to a problem when the module is 'woken' to play a new note - it's inputs may have changed while the module was suspended.
+This can lead to a problem when the module is 'woken' to play a new note - its inputs may have changed while the module was suspended.
 This can be due to the user changing patch, or because an LFO or envelope feeding the module has changed while the module was inactive.
-From the module's point of view, it's input has 'spiked' or 'stepped' suddenly, any kind of filter in this situation will ring for a short time before it settles.
+From the module's point of view, its input has 'spiked' or 'stepped' suddenly, any kind of filter in this situation will ring for a short time before it settles.
 This is quite noticeable in SE synths with resonant filters as a click on the next few note-ons after changing patch.
 SE has a specific signal for this situation, called Voice/Active.
 This is a reset signal that you can use to reset your module to an as-new state...to zero any filter history variables etc. This minimizes artifacts.
 This reset signal is sent only on new notes when the voice has been suspended.
 It's NOT used in situations like mono-mode when one note is gliding into the next, because since the voice is not interrupted there's no need to reset any module.
 This avoids clicks.
 This signal is not needed for most modules, it's mostly for modules with feedback, like filters or delays.

 You can see it in use in the ADSR2 source code...